jimkang/render-audio/README.md

       border: dashed 2px #555;
     }

 To fit the width of the waveform canvas to its parent element, pass `fitToParentWidth: true`.
-However, the parent width changes, the canvas width will not change width it.
+However, if the parent width changes, the canvas width will not change width it.

+If you want to allow the user to be able to zoom and pan with the mouse or touch, pass `zoomable: true`.

 ## Running the demo